 ***The Rhode Island Department of Education informed districts that we will administer The Rhode Island Comprehensive Assessment System ( RICAS) this school year.
 This assessment is for all students in grades 3-8.
 It assesses math, reading, and writing standards.
 All students will participate, including distance learners.

 * Distance learners must come into schools to be assessed.
-A schedule will be created in March and testing will begin in April and conclude in May.

 i-Ready Winter Diagnostic Results K-5-